Economy

 The new system would charge drivers for entering lower Manhattan, but Rep. Nicole Malliotakis has been pushing to ensure Staten Islanders don’t need to pay another fee after crossing the Verrazzano-Narrows Bridge.

-(STATEN ISLAND, NY) – Congresswoman Nicole Malliotakis (NY-11) today released the below statement regarding a group of investors, including supermarket mogul John Catsimatidis, who are working to bring a minor league baseball team back to Staten Island to play out of
+(STATEN ISLAND, NY) – Congresswoman Nicole Malliotakis (NY-11) today released the below statement regarding a group of investors, including supermarket mogul John Catsimatidis, who are working to bring a minor league baseball team back to Staten Island to play out of Richmond County Bank Ballpark in 2022 and utilize the stadium for concerts as early as this year.

 Paul Liotta